Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

 =============================

-You can build the kernels and test the functionality through software emulation, hardware emulation, and running directly on a supported hardware with the FPGA.
+You can build the kernels and test the functionality through software emulation, hardware emulation, and running directly on supported hardware with the FPGA.

-Software Emulation: Software emulation is equivalent to running a C-simulation of the kernel.
+**Software Emulation**: Software emulation is equivalent to running a C-simulation of the kernel.
 The time for compilation is minimal, and is therefore recommended to be the first step in testing the kernel.

-Hardware Emulation: Hardware emulation runs the test on the generated RTL after synthesis of the C/C++ code.
+**Hardware Emulation**: Hardware emulation runs the test on the generated RTL after synthesis of the C/C++ code.
 The simulation, since being done on RTL requires longer to complete when compared to software emulation.

-Testing on the Hardware: To test on the hardware, the kernel must be compiled into a bitstream (building for hardware).
+**Testing on the Hardware**: To test on hardware, the kernel must be compiled into a bitstream (building for hardware).
 This would consume some time since the C/C++ code must be converted to RTL, run through synthesis and implementation process before a bitstream is created.
-As a prerequisite the drivers has to be installed for corresponding XSA, for which the example was built for.
+As a prerequisite the drivers must be installed for the corresponding XSA, for which the example was built.

 Use the following commands to run PL tests:

-*For PCIe devices:*
+**For PCIe devices:**

 .. code:: c